ManonLef/calculator/planning phase/Notes on pseudo implement.md

 If I only have num1
     I'd have to edit num1

-- BUG after operate function is invoked, and you enter another number, topwindow will update num1 adding that number.
+- (fixed) BUG after operate function is invoked, and you enter another number, topwindow will update num1 adding that number.
 - [ ] look into long int rounding